7 reasons to not share Mobile App Development between two companies

 For any given app, there is usually two parts that needs to be done.
-The actual App code inside C or Java.
-And the connection to a web-based data storage through a web service or an API.
+First, the actual App code inside C or Java.
+Second, the connection to a web-based data storage through a web service or an API.
 There can be apps which do not rely on any database to maintain state or load fresh data.
 But this usually holds true for most mobile apps.

 Here I am going to discuss issues generic to this scenario.
 This article was written with software work sharing between development companies.
 If you are working with a freelancer then that opens up a whole new can of worms.
 These may not all apply to you but its better to be aware.